Transistor radio: In popular culture

+Rock 'n roll music became popular at the same time as transistor radios.
+Parents found that purchasing a small transistor radio was a way for children to listen to their music without using the family tube radio.
+Sony and other Japanese companies were much faster than Americans to focus on stylish, pocket-sized radios for the youth market, helping them to dominate the radio market.
+American companies began using lower-cost Japanese components but their radios were less attractive or sophisticated.
+By 1964 no transistor radio with only US components was available; by the mid-1960s the Japanese radio components had also been supplanted by even less-expensive manufacturing in Korea, Taiwan, and Hong Kong.
+The Zenith Trans-Oceanic 7000 was, until 1970, the last transistor radio manufactured in the US.

-Transistor radios were extremely successful because of three social forces — a large number of young people due to the post–World War II baby boom, a public with disposable income amidst a period of prosperity, and the growing popularity of rock 'n' roll music.
+Transistor radios were extremely successful because of three social forces—a large number of young people due to the post–World War II baby boom, a public with disposable income amidst a period of prosperity, and the growing popularity of rock 'n' roll music.
 The influence of the transistor radio during this period is shown by its appearance in popular films, songs, and books of the time, such as the movie Lolita.

+Inexpensive transistor radios running on batteries enabled many in impoverished rural areas to become regular radio listeners for the first time.
+Music broadcast from New Orleans and received in Jamaica through transistor radios inspired the development of ska, and less directly, reggae music.

 In the late 1950s, transistor radios took on more elaborate designs as a result of heated competition.
 Eventually, transistor radios doubled as novelty items.
 The small components of transistor radios that became smaller over time were used to make anything from "Jimmy Carter Peanut-shaped" radios to "Gun-shaped" radios to "Mork from Ork Eggship-shaped" radios.
 Corporations used transistor radios to advertise their business.
-"Charlie the Tuna-shaped" radios could be purchased from Star-Kist for an insignificant amount of money giving their company visibility amongst the public.
-These novelty radios are now bought and sold as collectors' items amongst modern-day collectors.
+"Charlie the Tuna-shaped" radios could be purchased from Star-Kist for an insignificant amount of money, giving their company visibility amongst the public.
+These novelty radios are now bought and sold as collector's items amongst modern-day collectors.